resistance-modelling/slim/docs/source/optimisation.rst

 * efficient sampling;
 * fast discretisation.

-The first cornerstone is obviously the optimised :class:`slim.simulation.lice_population.GenoDistrib` and numpy/scipy's sampling algorithms.
+The first cornerstone is obviously the optimised :class:`.lice_population.GenoDistrib` and numpy/scipy's sampling algorithms.

 Multi-threading and Numba